RationalityEnhancement/ReflectiveLearningChatbots/json/README.md

 After learning all the components of question objects, we can now come back to looking at our setup questions in detail.
 While the experimenter has more freedom with defining the questions in the rest of the experiment, that is not quite the case with `setupQuestions`.
 Setup questions ensure that the correct information is collected from the participant to ensure smooth functioning of the chatbot, such as user language, participant ID, and timezone.

-Firstly, it is important that the default `questionCategories` object exists and has a question category called exactly `setupQuestions`.
+Firstly, remember that the setup occurs before the participant is assigned to any condition.
+Therefore, it is important that the default `questionCategories` object exists and has a question category called exactly `setupQuestions`, since any questions in the `conditionQuestions` are not yet accessible at the time of setup.
 Secondly, it is essential to obtain the minimum of language and timezone information (and PID if you want to assign to condition based on that) from the participant.
 Thirdly, it is essential that this information is stored in the appropriate format in the appropriately named variables.
-Finally, appropriate actions are required to be taken, such as assigning to condition as well as scheduling questions.
+Finally, appropriate actions are required to be taken, such as assigning to condition and starting the first stage.

 For these reasons, it is better to not make significant changes to the setup questions (except for adding/removing text and reply messages, which can be done freely.)
 If you would like to collect more information from the user before assigning to a condition, you may add some questions, but ensure the essential components still remain.